reldrid3/Crop_Yield_Analysis/README.md

 ![Screen Shot 2022-09-15 at 9 34 11 AM](https://user-images.githubusercontent.com/99676466/190446148-068d0828-c38e-471a-aea1-8f19b6a2a3bd.png)

-## Recommedations for Future Analysis
+## Recommendations for Future Analysis
 It would be worth expanding the model in future work by including more data points by using more years.
 With this we would also want to continue modelling for best feature selection, so we could reduce features that were not statistically significant.
 To do this we would expand out statistical analysis including p-values on features for each countries model.
+Running another model such as a neural network or a different regression model such as a polynomial regression that might be a little more flexible to account for non lineararities would be future work that we would complete.
 * One question worth adressing in future work: at what point does more fertilzer and pesticide application cease to increase yields?

 ## What would we have done differently
 Our biggest challenge once we cleaned the data, was that in order to show correlation we had to filter out and run the model on each country which further reduced the amount of data for each crop.

 #### Technical or other Challenges
+Finding complete data was a challenge we had.
+As soon as we realized the rainfall data was corrupt we realized it was hard to find data for each country that was complete enough to add to the analysis we had.
+Finding complete data for other factors also proved challenging.